barty008/fe-katas/0-css-katas/additional/10-colours/colours.md

 ### Task 1:

-For this task you will need to add some standard web colours to the first row of flags to match the following countries:
+For this task you will need to add some standard default CSS colours to the first row of flags to match the following countries:

 - Italy
 - Belgium